-The General Data Protection Regulation (GDPR) is a European law which comes into effect on the 25th May 2018 and is the culmination of 4 years of deliberation on the changes of technology since the current Data Protection Directive 1995 was enacted, as well as possible future technologies.
+The General Data Protection Regulation (GDPR) is a UK law which comes into effect on the 25th May 2018 and is the culmination of 4 years of deliberation on the changes of technology since the current Data Protection Directive 1995 was enacted, as well as possible future technologies.
 If you consider that in 1995 we had Ceefax, telephone boxes, no Internet and no social media, many things have changed, not least the reliance on sharing personal information for banking, e-commerce and social interaction, thereby greatly increasing the potential risk to the individual.

 In view of the new legislation with regards to data protection, all our policies are currently being reviewed.
 The General Data Protection Regulation (GDPR) came into force on the 25th May 2018.